 Bhuana Sari Waterfall

 I really don’t know how this waterfall remained under the radar for so long, despite being so close to some other touristy spots, such as the Lekke Lekke and the Banyu Wana Amertha Waterfall.
 Bhuana Sari is actually the second setting of Banyu Wana Amertha.
-However, most people don’t make it here, probably because they visit Lekke Lekke without knowing that another divine waterfall existed, hidden deep inside the forest.
+However, most people don’t make it here, probably because they visit Lekke Lekke without knowing that another divine waterfall exists, hidden deep inside the forest.

 Watching this waterfall burst out of the rocks suddenly as you’re walking in what seems to be a never-ending forest trek is a real surprise.
 If that’s not enough, the soothing flow of water and birds chirping in the background will surely make you feel like you’re becoming one with the surrounding nature.